 113 ULV Choral Society (1) Choral ensemble.
-Performs a major choral work each spring.
+Rehearses and performs a major choral.
 May be repeated for credit.
-Spring semester only.
+Spring semester as announced.
 GEFAb.
 NCh.

 114 Wind/Percussion Ensemble (1).
 Organized according to performance plans, the ensemble studies and performs a selected repertoire.

 May be repeated for credit.
 Prereq.: instructor's approval.
 GEFAb.
 NCh.